senaite/senaite.instruments/src/senaite/instruments/instruments/bruker/s8tiger/s8tiger.md

     - Analyzed layer        analyzed_layer
     - Bound %               bound_pct

+Additional calculation interim fields are populated:

+    - 'reading_ppm': `concentration` in numeric form, represented as PPM
+    - 'reading_pct': `concentration` in numeric form, represented as a percentage.
+    - 'reading':  `concentration` value in units selected at import.

+If no calculation is selected, the `reading` value is used as the default result for the analysis.

 `Formula` column is used to discover the Analysis Service which should receive the values.

     - `Formula` column does not need to contain an exact match to the AnalysisService keyword.